cscoding21/csmap/README.md

     go install github.com/cscoding21/csval

+## How it Works
+CSMap uses Golang's AST package (abstracted by [CSGen](http://github.com/cscoding21/csgen)) to create mapping functions between two different objects.
+The developer defines the mapping rules in the manifest file and the generator will create the mapping functions.
+The developer can then use the mapping functions to map objects from one tier to another.

+The manifest file contains an array of files to map.
+Each item contains two files...a source and a destination, along with some optional additional data to specify behavior.

+CSMap reads the structs contained in each of the files and looks for definitions with the same name.
+Alternately, if an override is specified, structs with different names can be mapped.

+The map generator creates one file for each source/destination pair in the manifest.
+Within the file, there will be two functions for each mapped struct: one for a single object and the other for a slice.
+For each field in the source...a field with the same name in the destination will be mapped __provided they are of a like data type__.
+The mapping code will attempt to handle the following edge-cases for individual fields:

+- Mapping of an address/pointer to a value field and vice-versa
+- Mapping by calling a separate mapping function created by the mapper __in the same file__
+- Mapping of a type to a compatible type (e.g. string to custom def of type string)

+## Usage
+Once the mapping functions have been generated, they can be called in the following manner:

+    testSource := pkg1.Activity{
+		ID:       "121e",
+		Type:     "update",
+		Summary:  "Test activity",
+		Detail:   nil,
+		Context:  "Test context",
+		TargetID: &targetID,
+		Time:     time.Now(),
+		Key:      "Test key",
+	}

+	__testDest := tests.ActivityPkg1ToPkg2(testSource)__

 ## Manifest File
 The manifest file is a YAML file containing configuration parameters as well as a list of object maps to process.
 The developer can pass in the name and location of the manifest file.
 If nothing is specified, the generator will look for a file called __csmap.yaml__ in the current directory (from where the process is being run).